mfisher5/FISH546/Cod-Time-Series-Project/README.md

 **Week 5 Goal** is to have a script for running cstacks.

 In **Week 5** I updated this README.md according to Steven's feedback as best as possible.
-I also wrote a script for using ``cstacks``.
-I made two new Jupyter Notebooks to show the purpose, inputs, outputs, and text of the scripts I'm using to make it more readable to everyone that isn't me.
+I also wrote a script for using ``cstacks`` and ``process_radtags``.
+I made three new Jupyter Notebooks to show the purpose, inputs, outputs, and text of the scripts I'm using to make it more readable to everyone that isn't me.